NVIDIA/cuda-q-academic/README.md

 * Familiarity with Python with enough comfort to refer to Python package documentation, specifically [NetworkX](https://networkx.org/documentation/stable/tutorial.html), as needed
 * Familiarity with variational quantum algorithms (e.g. VQE or QAOA) such as the material covered in the Introduction to Quantum Computing module.

+## Conference Presentations
+The conference presentations folder contains tutorial notebooks presented at conferences and workshops.